vulkano-rs/vulkano-book/src/04-compute-pipeline/01-compute-intro.md

 still need to be aware that your program will run multiple times in parallel, because it has consequences on what you can do without causing data races.

-## Example in this guide
+## Example in this book

-For the purpose of this guide, we are going to do something very simple: we are going to multiply 65536 values by the constant 12.
+For the purpose of this book, we are going to do something very simple: we are going to multiply 65536 values by the constant 12.
 Even though this doesn't serve any purpose, it is a good starting point example.
 Most real-world usages of the GPU involve complex mathematical algorithms, and thus are not really appropriate for a tutorial.